Human embodiment of all the worst people in your poli sci seminar running for conservative leader - The Beaverton

 Fourth-year political science major Katie Wiles remarked that Poilievre, who has repeatedly referred to himself publicly as candidate for Prime Minister, despite being yet to even secure the leadership of his own party, clearly managed to capture yet another one of the worst types of people in your poli sci seminar.

-“He has the unfounded sense of self-importance of that guy in your first-year poli sci seminar who volunteered for their MPs campaign and then when they won carried himself for the rest of the semester as if he was a shoe-in to be the next Prime Minister, when really we all knew they only let him volunteer because no one else would do it.”
+“He has the unfounded sense of self-importance of that guy in your first-year poli sci seminar who volunteered for their local MPs campaign and then when they won carried himself for the rest of the semester as if he was a shoe-in to be the next Prime Minister, when really we all knew they only let him volunteer because no one else would do it.”